Chart Color Schemes

 Queenscliff has strong levels of nearby infrastructure activity, ranking in the top 40% nationally

-Changes to local infrastructure significantly influence an area's performance.
-AreaSearch has identified seven projects expected to impact the area.
+Changes to local infrastructure significantly affect an area's performance.
+AreaSearch has identified seven projects likely to impact this area.
 Notable projects include Queenscliff Harbour Redevelopment, Hesse Street South Redevelopment, Queenscliffe Hub, and Queenscliff Feeder Main Replacement and Upgrade.
-The following list details those most relevant.
+The following details those most relevant.

 Professional plan users can use the search below to filter and access additional projects.